 Public corruption can mean a number of things, but it primarily means that a public official or someone related to a public official is engaged in an activity which involves taking a bribe, giving a bribe, or taking something of value or benefit and then providing the benefit to somebody else, which they could not otherwise get legally due to their public office.
 A government official taking a bribe in exchange for giving a government contract to a particular vendor is a typical example.

 These types of charges present serious penalties for those convicted in addition to potential embarrassment.
-As a result, it is important that a person who has been charged consults with a DC federal white collar criminal attorney.
-Our attorneys can provide information on our personal approach to handling these cases.
+As a result, it is important that a person who has been charged consults with a seasoned federal white-collar criminal attorney.
+A DC federal public corruption and bribery lawyer could provide information on our personal approach to handling these cases.

 Bribery means that something of value is conveyed in exchange for doing something or not doing something.
 Either way, the payment is illegal and committing or not committing an act in exchange for that thing of value or money is also illegal.
 When building a defense against these types of charges, it is important to look at all available documents and speak with an associate due to the many mitigating and aggravating factors of each case.